Unified analysis of finite-size error for periodic Hartree-Fock and second order M{\o}ller-Plesset perturbation theory: Introduction

 \section{Introduction}

-Accurate estimate of ground state energies of periodic systems (e.g., crystals, nanotubes, nanowires, 2D materials, surfaces) is of immense importance in quantum physics, chemistry and materials science.
+Accurate estimate of ground state energies of periodic systems (e.g., crystals, nanotubes, nanowires, 2D materials, and surfaces) is of immense importance in quantum physics, chemistry, and materials science.
 The simplest wavefunction based electronic structure theory is the Hartree-Fock (HF) theory, and the simplest post-HF wavefunction based method is the second order M{\o}ller-Plesset perturbation theories (MP2) (see e.g., \cite{SzaboOstlund1989,ShavittBartlett2009}).
 The HF and MP2 theories are also ingredients in other electronic structure theories, such as in constructing accurate exchange-correlation energy functionals in Kohn-Sham density functional theory (DFT)~\cite{KohnSham1965,Martin2008}.
 HF calculations for periodic systems have been routinely performed for decades.
 Despite the relatively large computational cost, post-HF methods such as MP2 and coupled cluster (CC) theories have also been increasingly routinely performed for periodic systems~\cite{MarsmanGruneisPaierKresse2009,GruneisMarsmanKresse2010, MuellerPaulus2012,SchaeferRambergerKresse2017,McClainSunChanEtAl2017,GruberLiaoTsatsoulisEtAl2018}, thanks to the improvement of numerical algorithms and the increase of computational power.

-For periodic systems, the most basic and important physical quantity is the energy per unit cell in the thermodynamic limit (TDL).
+For periodic systems, a fundamental physical quantity is the energy per unit cell in the thermodynamic limit (TDL).
 The error between the energy computed from a finite-sized system and the exact value is called the finite-size error.
 Due to the steep increase of the computational cost with respect to the system size (in particular for post-HF methods), reaching convergence in a brute force fashion is often beyond reach, and corrections to finite-size errors must be applied.
 In order to develop finite-size correction schemes, accurate understanding of the scaling of the finite-size error is needed.